Amisha-777/Business-Process-Diagrams/Student Enrollment Process/README.md

-# University of Nanaimo Student Enrollment Process
+# Student Enrollment Process in University

-## Project Overview
+## 📌Project Overview

 This project presents a comprehensive Business Process Model and Notation (BPMN) diagram for the student enrollment process at the University of Nanaimo.
 The model illustrates the complex interactions between various departments and the applicant, providing a clear visualization of the entire enrollment journey.